Graduate Students

 Katie Coyne (B.A., Yale 2020, M. Phil, University of Cambridge, 2021).
 Katie is interested in metaphysics and ethics, with a historical focus.
 Philosophers she is particularly interested in include Aristotle, Kant, Hegel, and Murdoch.

 Hannah DeBrine (B.S., Mathematics and Philosophy, UW Madison).
-Hannah is currently interested in social epistemology, epistemic injustice, and philosophy of education.
-She is also interested in public philosophy, especially philosophy for children.
+Hannah is interested in epistemic normativity, scientific values, and practical reasons for belief.
+She is also interested in philosophy for children.

 Micah Dubreuil (B.A. with high honors, Philosophy, Wesleyan University; M.A. with distinction, Philosophy, San Francisco State University).
 Micah has many questions about the structure and sources of normativity—primarily in the areas of mind, perception, phenomenology, and aesthetics.